lookback/meteor-tooltips/README.md

 ## Version history

+- `0.2.2` - Export `setPosition` function. *Experimental:* Allow removal of tooltips when element is removed.
 - `0.2.1` - Fix rounding errors when positioning.
 - `0.2.0` - Expose public API namespace (`Tooltips`).
 - `0.1.2` - Use `mouseover` event instead of `mouseenter`.